 - gift tags

-- new or used postage stamps
+- a collage of new or used postage stamps

-- stamp pads – gently press your envelope into different coloured stamp pads to create a watercolour wash
+- coloured stamp pads – gently press your envelope into different coloured stamp pads to create a watercolour wash

-- craft stamps
+- use craft stamps to make a scene

 - DIY watercolour art doodles